ohmae/mmupnp/README.md

 ```

 ### Event Subscription
-Example of subscribe CDS events.
+For example, to subscribe ContentDirectory's events...
 ```
 ...
 // add listener to receive event